 Child Helpline Cambodia’s official referral partners are from a broad range of direct service providers that include specialist agencies in domestic violence, trafficking, child protection, sexual and reproductive health, suicide, grief, sexual orientation, HIV and AIDS, drug use, relationships, body change and disability based in Phnom Penh, Siem Reap and Preah Sihanouk.
 We hope to expand our referral network to other provinces soon.
 We also work in cooperation with the local authorities.
 Read more about our referral process and partners here.

 We are an independent national non government organization (NGO) officially registered with the Ministry of Interior on 12 July 2012.
 In September 2011, we achieved full membership with Child Helpline International and joined a global network of over 150 child and youth helplines.
 Helplines operating in countries around the world have laid a foundation for strong child protection systems and continue to play a vital role in promoting the rights of children.
-Child Helpline Cambodia is the first of its kind in Cambodia and after establishing a free helpline and free access from all mobile and landline telecommunications companies, we completed our pilot phase in March 2011.
+The global Child Helpline International mandate requires its accredited helplines to provide services for young people responding to children’s need for comprehensive protection activities:

 Our program focuses on a wide range of children’s rights as outlined in the United Nations Convention on the Rights of Children, but specifically for children’s rights to be heard and for each young person to be able to freely express their views (Article 12), children’s rights to freedom of expression (Article 13), children’s rights to appropriate information (Article 17), and the whole range of protection rights, best encapsulated in Article 19.
 Our program works to this mandate and aims to support any child or youth who calls in, is threatened by or experiencing the most serious forms of abuse, and needs either someone to talk to or a referral to appropriate services.